Paris (1929 film): Plot

 Meanwhile, Vivienne, growing suspicious of Guy's true feelings, orchestrates a scheme to test him.
-She orders her maid to light smoke pots backstage to simulate a fire and incite panic.
+She orders Harriett to light smoke pots backstage to simulate a fire and incite panic.
 Nearly-naked chorus girls and costumed performers pour into the streets in confusion.
 But the plan misfires—Vivienne and Cora are both ushered out before Guy has the chance to "heroically" save either woman.
+A too-tired Andrew Sabbott watches the events unfold, and has once again become puritanical, breaking up with Vivienne.